RonakThakkar/Interview/Programming.md

 Create table schema for Department and Employee

 **Relationship**

-1 Department can have many employees.
+* 1 Department can have many employees.
-1 Employee can belong to 1 department only.
+* 1 Employee can belong to 1 department only.

+**Questions**
-Write an to show employee name and department name Write a query to get count of employees per department
+* Write an to show employee name and department name
+* Write a query to get count of employees per department